 Providing clarity regarding the role of the leadership of the GAC; and,

-When deliberating on matters relating to particular entity give those entities the opportunity to present to the GAC as a whole, prior to deliberations, and to answer questions.
+When deliberating on matters affecting particular entities, to the extent reasonable and practical, give those entities the opportunity to present to the GAC as a whole prior to its deliberations.

 6.2.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to facilitate the GAC formally adopting a policy of open meetings to increase transparency into GAC deliberations, and establish and publish clear criteria for closed sessions.
+ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to facilitate the GAC formally adopting a policy of open meetings to increase transparency into GAC deliberations and to establish and publish clear criteria for closed sessions.

 6.3.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, facilitate the GAC developing and publishing rationales for GAC Advice at the time Advice is provided.
+ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to facilitate the GAC developing and publishing rationales for GAC Advice at the time Advice is provided.
 Such rationales should be recorded in the GAC register.
 The register should also include a record of how the ICANN Board responded to each item of advice.

 6.4.
 The Board, working through the BGRI working group, should develop and document a formal process for notifying and requesting GAC advice (see ATRT1 Recommendation 10).

 6.5.
-The Board should propose and vote on appropriate Bylaw changes to formally implement the documented process for Board-GAC Bylaws consultation as developed by the BGRI working group as soon as practicable (see ATRT1 Recommendation 11).
+The Board should propose and vote on appropriate bylaw changes to formally implement the documented process for Board-GAC bylaws consultation as developed by the BGRI working group as soon as practicable (see ATRT1 Recommendation 11).

 Increase support and resource commitments of government to the GAC (see ATRT 1 Recommendation 14)

 6.6.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to identify and implement initiatives that can remove barriers for participation, including language barriers, and improve understanding of the ICANN model and access to relevant ICANN information for GAC members.
-The BGRI should consider how the GAC can improve its procedures to ensure more efficient, transparent and inclusive decision-making.
-The BGRI should develop GAC engagement best practices for its members that could include issues such as: conflict of interest; transparency and accountability; adequate domestic resource commitments; routine consultation with local DNS stakeholder and interest groups; and an expectation that positions taken within the GAC reflect the fully coordinated domestic government position and are consistent with existing relevant national and international laws.
+ATRT2 recommends that the Board work jointly with the GAC, through the BGRI working group, to identify and implement initiatives that can remove barriers for participation, including language barriers, and improve understanding of the ICANN model and access to relevant ICANN information for GAC members.
+The BGRI working group should consider how the GAC can improve its procedures to ensure more efficient, transparent and inclusive decision-making.
+The BGRI working group should develop GAC engagement best practices for its members that could include issues such as: conflict of interest; transparency and accountability; adequate domestic resource commitments; routine consultation with local Domain Name System (DNS) stakeholder and interest groups; and an expectation that positions taken within the GAC reflect the fully coordinated domestic government position and are consistent with existing relevant national and international laws.

 6.7.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to regularize senior officials’ meetings by asking the GAC to convene a High Level meeting on a regular basis, preferably at least once every two years.
+ATRT2 recommends that the Board work jointly with the GAC, through the BGRI working group, to regularize senior officials’ meetings by asking the GAC to convene a High Level meeting on a regular basis, preferably at least once every two years.
 Countries and territories that do not currently have GAC representatives should also be invited and a stock-taking after each High Level meeting should occur.

 6.8.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to work with ICANN’s Global Stakeholder Engagement group (GSE) team to develop guidelines for engaging governments, both current and non-GAC members, to ensure coordination and synergy of efforts.
+ATRT2 recommends that the Board work jointly with the GAC, through the BGRI working group, to work with ICANN’s Global Stakeholder Engagement group (GSE) to develop guidelines for engaging governments, both current and non-GAC members, to ensure coordination and synergy of efforts.

 6.9.
-The Board should instruct the GSE to develop, with community input, a baseline and set of measurable goals for stakeholder engagement that addresses the following:
+The Board should instruct the GSE group to develop, with community input, a baseline and set of measurable goals for stakeholder engagement that addresses the following:

 Relationships with GAC and non-GAC member countries, including the development of a database of contact information for relevant government ministers;